Puppies

 10. Try and buy from an Assured Breeder, this will ensure the parents are health tested and the property has been visited and approved by a Kennel Club Assessor, but remember not being an Assured Breeder does not mean the breeder is not a good one.
 Recommendation is always a good indicator of a good breeder too.

-11.Beware of some online puppy selling adverts especially on sites such as Gumtree, Pets4Homes, Pre-Loved, Camlist and local Facebook groups; most reputable breeders do not need to advertise their litters
+11.Beware of some online puppy selling adverts especially on sites such as Gumtree, Pets4Homes, Pre-Loved, Camlist and local Facebook groups; most reputable breeders do not use these sites.

 12. DO NOT agree to meet at a service station, supermarket carpark or similar location to collect a puppy.
 This is a common arrangement suggested by puppy farmers.